johsteffens/beth/README.md

 During May-July 2017, in an attempt to find my own solution to generic polymorphism, I conceived the *reflection-perspective* approach.
 Project [beth](https://github.com/johsteffens/beth) shall bring this (and other releated ideas) into tangible shape.

 In *beth* and dependent projects, the approach turned out useful for object-instance management, dynamic arrays, object-ordering, serialization and others.

-## Usage
-Beth serves as foundation library shared across more specialized projects.
-If you are interested in applications, you may want to use it in combination with a dependent repository (e.g. [actinon](https://github.com/johsteffens/actinon)).

-   * Download [beth](https://github.com/johsteffens/beth) together with a project that builds on it and compile both together.
-   * Or: Develop your own application based on beth.

-## License

-The source code in this repository is licensed under the [Apache 2.0 License](https://github.com/johsteffens/beth/blob/master/LICENSE).

-*Copyright (C) 2017, 2018 Johannes B. Steffens johannes.b.steffens@gmail.com.*